valley-behavioral-health/Data-Science/present.md

 </div>

 ```python
 hosp_clients_df.shape
 ```

     (366393, 238)

-Store dataframe for each client in a dictionary.
+To separate our data into timelines for each client, we store a dataframe for each client in a dictionary.
-Each key will be the clientid.
+Each key will be a `Clientid`.
 Each value will be a time series indexed dataframe for that client.